 - Layer the peaches evenly on the bottom of a slow cooker.
 Layer the dry mix evenly on top of the peaches.

-- Sprinkle the top with cinnamon Pour the peach juices on top of the dry mix.
-Place the cubed butter evenly on top of the juices and mix.
+- Sprinkle with cinnamon.
+Drizzle the peach juices on top of the dry mix.
+Place the cubed butter evenly on top of everything.

 - Cook on low for 2 hours and serve warm.